Graph traversals are explicitly or implicitly invoked by means of a

 Let's look at how to create a path in the sample graph g

-by means of a PathBuilder
+by means of a PathBuilder:

 As to

-with the start node 1
+PathBuilder with the start node 1.

-and 4
+3 and 4 consecutively.

-and 3
+4 and 3 consecutively...

-has been refused since it is not a direct successor
+4 has been refused since it is not a direct successor

-of 1
+of 1.

-instead of +=
+add instead of +=.

 Note that it is also possible to create walk and paths by adding edges and, for multi-graphs, to define an edge selector.